wouter-vs/craft-stage-file-proxy/README.md

     STAGE_FILE_PROXY_REMOTE="http://remote.site.url/"

+Optionally add the following line if your files don't live in the "files" folder

+    STAGE_FILE_PROXY_BASE_FOLDER="custom/subfolder"

 ## Using Stage File Proxy

 The plugin works behind the scenes so there is no need to do anything.